opendocsg/slw-judgments-backfill/2017_SGCA_9/report.md

 **Our Decision**

 34     We stress at the outset that it is not strictly necessary for the Prosecution to prove beyond a reasonable doubt that the Appellant had planned to kill either or both victims from the beginning.
 It is well-established that the intention to cause death under s 300( _a_ ) of the Penal Code need not be preplanned or premeditated, and can be formed on the spur of the moment, just before the actual killing takes place.
-If, of course, it can be shown that the Appellant had planned to kill both victims all along, then the intention to cause the deaths of the victims at the time of the killing would be established in an _a fortiori_ fashion (see, for example, the Malaysian Court of Appeal decision of _Ismail Bin Hussin v Public Prosecutor_ [1953] MLJ 48, adopted by this court in _Shaiful Edham bin Adam and another v Public Prosecutor_ [1999] 1 SLR(R) 422 at [64]).
+If, of course, it can be shown that the Appellant had planned to kill both victims all along, then the intention to cause the deaths of the victims at the time of the killing would be established in an _a fortiori_ fashion (see, for example, the Malaysian Court of Appeal decision of _Ismail Bin Hussin v Public Prosecutor_ [1953] MLJ 48, adopted by this court in _Shaiful Edham bin Adam and another v Public Prosecutor_ <span class="citation">[1999] 1 SLR(R) 422</span> at [64]).
 But the converse is not true.
 Even if the Appellant had no premeditated plan to kill D1 and D2, he would still be equally guilty of murder under s 300( _a_ ) of the Penal Code if it can be shown beyond a reasonable doubt that the Appellant had the intention to cause the deaths of D1 and D2 _at the time of the killing_.
 This is the central question before the court.
 To answer this question, the court must determine, as a matter of fact, what had transpired in D1’s house.
 As is common with many cases of murder, the only person who can shed light as to what occurred during the moments leading to the death of the victims is the Appellant himself.
 We therefore now turn to examine the Appellant’s story in greater detail.

 **Conviction in respect of D**